elcicd/el-CICD-docs/tutorial.md

 If you install Red Hat CodeReady Containers, you will need to be able to allocate the following for the CodeReady Containers virtual machine:

-* CRC Version 4.5.14
+* CRC Version 1.18, corresponding to OpenShift version 4.6.1
 * 6 vCPUs
 * 36GB RAM
 * 100GB Free Disk Space

-This was tested using the above minimum specs, but note that more is always better.  el-CICD was developed with 12vCPUs and 96GB RAM on a refurbished Dell R610 rack server homelab from the early 2010's.
-It was tested running under Fedora, and the instructions will need to be adapted if you're running under a different OS.
+This was tested using the above minimum specs, but note that more is always better.  el-CICD was developed with 12 vCPUs and 64GB RAM on a refurbished Dell R610 rack server homelab from the early 2010's.
+It was tested running under Fedora 32 and 33, and the instructions will need to be adapted if you're running under a non-Red Hat based OS.

 This tutorial does not setup a scanner component, and the default code executes a non-functional code scan during all builds.
 This will need to be implemented by the user when put into production if scanning code is a requirement.

 You need sudo privileges on the machine running this tutorial, and cluster admin rights on an OKD cluster if CRC is not used.

-This tutorial assumes you have some familiarity with Git, CICD concepts, and Kubernetes concepts.
+This tutorial assumes you have some familiarity with Git, CICD, and Kubernetes concepts.

 ## Install and Setup CodeReady Containers (CRC)

 Optional.
 If you have a working OKD or OpenShift cluster you can use as a lab, then you may skip this step.
-Do not try run this tutorial on a production cluster; i.e. a cluster being actively used by developers or used to run applications in production.
+Do not try run this tutorial on a production cluster; i.e. a cluster being actively used for engineering purposes by developers or used to run applications in production.

 ### Download CRC and Deploy Key

+##### CURRENT TESTED VERSION OF CRC: **1.18**

 Download CRC from [here](https://developers.redhat.com/products/codeready-containers/overview).
 Registration will be required, but it's free.